lbo462/course-notes/arm/arm.md

 > Note that the random access channel is the one where any incoming user writes.
 > The risk of collision is high, but in life, you only get what you deserve.
+>
+> More seriously, the collisions happens rarely since the chosen preamble should be orthogonal with each others.

 When a new user connects to an antenna, it sends a random access preamble containing a random number.
 The RAN answers with a **RAR** (*Random Access Response*).